 The truth is that you don’t have to invest in expensive, large-scale improvements to make a big difference in your home’s appearance.
 Many worthwhile and effective home upgrades can be done for under $100 each.

 And if you make one or two of these home upgrades per month — whatever your budget allows — in less than a year, you can have a home that’s more updated, brighter and less cluttered.
+See what these real estate industry experts suggest when it comes to making home upgrades on a budget.

 Paint Outdated Cabinets